Degenerate parabolic stochastic partial differential equations: Quasilinear case

-By $f=\ind_{u>\xi}$ we understand a real function of four variables, where the additional variable $\xi$ is called velocity.
-In the deterministic case, i.e. corresponding to the situation $\varPhi=0$, the equation \eqref{eq:kinformul} in the above definition is a weak form of the so-called kinetic formulation of \eqref{eq}
+By $f=\mathbf{1}_{u>\xi}$ we understand a real function of four variables, where the additional variable $\xi$ is called velocity.
+In the deterministic case, that is, corresponding to the situation $\Phi=0$, the equation \eqref{eqkinformul} in the above definition is a weak form of the so-called kinetic formulation of \eqref{eq}

-where the unknown is the pair $(\ind_{u>\xi},m)$ and it is solved in the sense of distributions over $[0,T)\times\mt^N\times\mr$.
+where the unknown is the pair $(\mathbf{1}_{u>\xi},m)$ and it is solved in the sense of distributions over $[0,T)\times\mathbb{T}^N\times \mathbb{R}$.
 In the stochastic case, we write formally\footnote{Hereafter, we employ the notation which is commonly used in papers concerning the kinetic solutions to conservation laws and write $\delta_{u=\xi}$ for the Dirac measure centered at $u(t,x)$.}

-It will be seen later that this choice is reasonable since for any $u$ being a weak solution to \eqref{eq} that belongs to $L^p(\Omega;C([0,T];L^p(\mt^N)))\cap L^2(\Omega;L^2(0,T;H^1(\mt^N)))$, $\forall p\in[2,\infty)$, the pair $(\ind_{u>\xi},n_1)$ satisfies \eqref{eq:kinformul} and consequently $u$ is a kinetic solution to \eqref{eq}.
+It will be seen later that this choice is reasonable since for any $u$ being a weak solution to \eqref{eq} that belongs to $L^p(\Omega ;C([0,T];L^p(\mathbb{T}^N)))\cap L^2(\Omega;L^2(0,T; H^1(\mathbb {T}^N)))$, $\forall p\in[2,\infty)$, the pair $(\mathbf{1}_{u>\xi},n_1)$ satisfies \eqref {eqkinformul}, and consequently $u$ is a kinetic solution to \eqref {eq}.
 The measure $n_1$ relates to the diffusion term in \eqref{eq} and so is called parabolic dissipative measure.

 We proceed with two related definitions.